NathanPERIER/anilist-prometheus-exporter/README.md

 ## Get the tokens

 First, you need to [create an OAuth client](https://anilist.co/settings/developer) for the exporter.
 Use `https://anilist.co/api/v2/oauth/pin` as the redirect URL.
 Once this is done, you can get the client id and client secret in your developer page.
+Set the `ALPE_ANILIST_CLIENT_ID` and `ALPE_ANILIST_CLIENT_SECRET` environment variables accordingly.

 Then, you want to visit the following URL in a web browser (replace `YOUR_CLIENT_ID` by the value obtained previously) :